 A sight now common across California: the yellow toilet bowl.
 Conscientiously curated, it’s a light shade of daffodil, lemon, banana; this is early in the lifespan, the visitors before you healthy and drinking plenty of water.

 Last month, I mentioned John Steinbeck’s famous declaration about the forgetfulness of his beloved Salinas Valley in matters of water and drought.
 He is fortunate that the valley has not forgotten him.
-The National Steinbeck Center commands one end of Main Street in downtown Salinas, and a walk
+The National Steinbeck Center commands one end of Main Street in downtown Salinas, and a walk through

 This is the second installment of a year-long journey through Thomas Jefferson’s Notes on the State of Virginia.
 Here’s the first installment. ** Query II: A notice of its rivers, rivulets, and how far they are navigable Query III: A notice of the best Seaports of the State,